zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Homework
 -------------
 - Be working on your project!
 Presentations start on *Apr 7*.
 See the [schedule][sched] for your presentation day.
+- Make sure you are working on your [Syllabus]
-- You can now do 8.1 and 8.2-3 on your [Syllabus]: due by Fri (black day)/Tues (gold day).
+	- 8.1 and 8.2-3 due Fri (black day)/Tues (gold day).
 There will be a HW quiz on that day.
+	- 8.4 and 8.5-6 due Wed evening, Mar 10
 - [Test Corrections][correct] should be done by next Friday

 [sched]: https://avoncsc-my.sharepoint.com/:x:/g/personal/zjrohrbach_avon-schools_org/EVMXHFfIjQJDml8sDSyMeYsBLcV4ZCg-pDrGaicpsu_iBQ?e=RfXTgy